lvgl/lv_i18n/README.md

 - If the translation is not available on the selected local then the default language will be used instead
 - If the translation is not available on the default local the text ID ("title1" in the example) will be returned

 ## Create template yml files for the translations

 For each translation, you need to create a `yml` file with "language code" name.
 For example:

 - en-GB.yml
 - ru-RU.yml

 TODO link to the language code list

-Add the `language-code: ~` line to the `yml` files.
+Add the `\<language-code\>: ~` line to the `yml` files.
 Replace "language-code" with the actual language code.
 E.g.: `en-GB: ~`

 Technically you can have one `yml` file where you list all language codes you need but its more modular to separate them.

 ## Run extract to fill the yml files

 Run `extract` like this (assuming your source files are in the `src` folder an the `yml` files in the translations folder):

 ```sh
 lv_i18n extract -s 'src/**/*.+(c|cpp|h|hpp)' -t 'translations/*.yml'
 ```

 It will fill the `yml` files the texts marked with `_` and  `_p`.
 For example:

 ```yml
 en-GB:
   title1: ~